 A marvel of the mind

-She had been considering a career in geriatric clinical psychology, but her plan changed course when she enrolled in Dr. Michael Corcoran’s neuroscience class.
-“It completely and utterly encapsulated my experiences in science with what I loved in psychology,” says Deb.
+Deb had been considering a career in geriatric clinical psychology, but her plan changed course when she enrolled in Dr. Michael Corcoran’s neuroscience class.
+“It completely and utterly encapsulated my experiences in science with what I loved in psychology,” she says.
 “It was this nice melding of these two interests that I had.”

-“I really loved it,” says Deb.
+“I really loved it,” she says.
 “I was studying epilepsy and how the brain produces epileptic seizures.
 It was the most fascinating field I could imagine… I spent hours in the lab.
 I spent Christmas day in the lab.”

 Going in the right direction